 Remember the days when your parents had a say over everything in your life?
-They made decisions about what you ate for dinner, what time you went to bed, and what you wore to school, along with a myriad of other day to day decisions.
+They made decisions about what you ate for breakfast, what time you went to bed, and what you wore to school, along with a myriad of other day to day decisions.

 Well, those days have long since passed and now, as seniors, your parents may struggle with or even be unable to make important decisions for their health and well being.